ftraipe/capstone/README.md

-# capstone
+# Capstone

-## Editandors
+## Editing

-Vamos a ingresar algo de texto para iniciar este capstone
+This writing is for testing only